braintree/pg_ha_migrations/README.md

 Notes:

 - this method does not support sub-partitioning
-- this method runs multiple DDL statements non-transactionally
+- This method runs multiple DDL statements non-transactionally.
   - creating / attaching an index on a child table could fail, resulting in an error and an invalid index on the parent table

 #### safe\_add\_unvalidated\_check\_constraint